suikac/suikac/README.md

 - ⚡ Fun fact: ...
 - hhhhh
 -->
-I'm a second year undergrad at university of washington
+I'm a third year undergrad at UMass Amherst
 * ☺️ newbie on programming and github.
 * 🤔 trying to find somethings to work on
 * 📖 reading programming language related books